 1. Budget for your Trek

 You may already be aware of this if you have been planning on climbing Kilimanjaro for some time, but it’s not a cheap endeavor.

 Generally, your entire journey could cost anywhere from $2,400 – $5,000 per person.
 This amount should include your flights, camping, accommodations, food, mountain guides and porters, park fees, and transport.

-If you have found a tour operator deal which seems too good to be true, the general rule-of-thumb is that it is.
+If you have found a tour operator deal that seems too good to be true, the general rule-of-thumb is that it is.
 One thing you shouldn’t skimp on is the quality of your tour operator and the services they offer.

 Paying a little extra for you a high-quality, experienced, and knowledgeable tour operator is the difference between summiting Kilimanjaro and not.